 2nd Edition!
 Web accessibility handbook!

-Did you know that an average of 12% of community college students have a disability?
-As an instructor, you are required to make the online content in your classes accessible to these students.
-This website will show you how to make your course content accessible.
-Read more about the legal side of accessibility and the guidelines to keep our course on the right side of the law.
+Did you know 12% of community college students have disabilities?
+As an instructor, you are required to make content in your classes accessible to all students.
+This website shows you how to meet this requirement.
+Read more about the legal side of accessibility.

 - D2L / Webpages